 The latest development is the much larger (three times as large as the ScanEagle) Integrator that can accommodate multiple sensors and electronics intelligence payloads although it uses the same launch and recovery mode.

-Operating at high altitude an orbiting vehicle could provide a wide area communications relay to multiple collectors operating at a lower altitude.
+Operating at a high altitude an orbiting vehicle could provide a wide area communications relay to multiple collectors operating at a lower altitude.

-The Saab Skeldar V-200 is the latest version of the Skeldar rotary wing UAV in both land and maritime variants.
+The Saab Skeldar V-200 is the latest version of the Skeldar rotary-wing UAV in both land and maritime variants.
 Although having a much shorter endurance than the ScanEagle, 5 hours versus 24 hours, the advantages of VTOL and hover in flight are obvious.

-Similar to Skeldar, the Camcopter S-100 from Scheibel has an hour longer endurance than Skeldar and has also been shown armed with a single Lightweight Multirole Missile from Thales.
+Similar to Skeldar, the Camcopter S-100 from Scheibel has an hour long endurance than Skeldar and has also been shown armed with a single Lightweight Multirole Missile from Thales.
 Libya also ordered 4 systems in 2009, wonder where they are now.

 If a larger number of small craft are needed to carry out a specific mission then the open deck and even covered deck area could be utilised, launched and recovered using the open deck area crane.
-If the covered deck area were used to store and maintain these small craft they could be manoeuvred into position using design specific cradles.
+If the covered deck area were used to store and maintain this small craft they could be manoeuvred into position using design specific cradles.
 Specific boat designs may also be too large for the hangar and need to be carried on the open deck area.

 One of the design compromises with SIMSS is a low top speed which would normally limit its effectiveness in maritime security roles such as piracy or smuggling interdiction but this is countered by using it as a mothership for multiple small craft, UAV’s, USV’s and helicopters whose speed is of course significant.